 This list was inspired by one bag lifestyle and Tynan’s Gear posts.
 I strive to use items that enable me to have an a healthy, impactful life, while minimizing friction / burdens.
 Whenever possible I favor companies which are known for treating their employees well and us=ing sustainable practices, even if I have to spend more money.
-I hope this list will help others find a lighter life and not fuel consumption or as a challenge to create a curated list of minimalist styled possessions.
+I hope this list will help others find a lighter life and not fuel consumption or to be a challenge to create a curated list of minimalist styled possessions.

 Several years ago minimalism led me to simplify my stuff, so this list is very similar to my 2019 gear.
-I keep items that are regularly use and appreciate.
+I keep items that I regularly use and appreciate.
 Items in bold are exceptionally great.
 I happily use items marked with “*”, but not so much that I would automatically replace them.
 My traveling list is a subset of these items.

 Everyday Carry Items